vline/vline-rails-example/README.md

         cd ../vline

     The following instructions walk you through creating the Rails app from scratch.
-If you'd rather use the pre-generated one, you can skip to the "Configure your app" step.
+If you'd rather use the pre-generated one, you can skip to the [Configure your app](#configure-your-app) step.
+Make sure you have configured the values in `config/initializers/vline.rb`.

 1. Create the new app:

-        rails new vline-demo-app -m https://raw.github.com/RailsApps/rails-composer/master/composer.rb -T
+        rails new vline-demo-app -m https://raw.github.com/RailsApps/rails-composer/f9d885977ad345dd90f07e6dcdac17407cf9b3a7/composer.rb -T

 1. You will get several prompts.
 Choose the following:
     * `4) rails-3-bootstrap-devise-cancan`
     * `1) WEBrick (default)`
     * `1) Same as development`
     * `1) ERB`
+    * `1) None`
+    * `Set a robots.txt file to ban spiders:`: You choose
+    * `Create a GitHub repository?`: You choose
+    * `Use or create a project-specific rvm gemset?`: y

-1. If you get any error messages during this process, take a look at [this page](http://railsapps.github.com/rails-error-you-have-already-activated.html).
+1. At the end of the setup, you should see `Your bundle is complete!`.
+If you get any error messages during this process, take a look at [this page](http://railsapps.github.com/rails-error-you-have-already-activated.html).

 1. Change into the app directory: